 What is React Native?
 (In simple words)

-World popular tech giants like Tesla, Uber Technologies, Instagram & many more use React Native & find it the best fit for their brand and business.
+World-popular tech giants like Tesla, Uber Technologies, Instagram & many more use React Native & find it the best fit for their brands and business.

 The Best Mobile App Framework: Ionic vs React Native

-The comparison is made based on parameters like Community strength, Experience, Learning Curve, Reusability, & Performance.
+The comparison is made based on parameters like Community strength, Experience, Learning Curve, Reusability, Performance & Development Time.